Tips for Your Office Sanitation Post-COVID-19

 Personal Hygiene Policy

-About Shorr Solutions: Shorr Solutions is an award-winning practice management consulting company with offices in South and Central Florida.
-We work with physicians and medical practices in all 50 states of the U.S. to help them strengthen the operational, financial, and administrative health of their business.
-Our father-daughter partners, Jay Shorr and Mara Shorr, lead our knowledgeable team of experts to help medical practices in the cosmetic and aesthetic fields save time, save money and grow their profits.
+Shorr Solutions is an award-winning practice management consulting company with offices in South and Central Florida.
+We work with aesthetic medical practices in all 50 states of the U.S. to help them strengthen the operational, financial, and administrative health of their business.
+With decades of industry experience, our father-daughter partners, Jay Shorr and Mara Shorr, lead our knowledgeable team of experts to assist practices in the aesthetic medical fields increase efficiency, increase revenue, and decrease their costs.